RadicalZephyr/LGN/README.md

  - Undressing to inventory only works when right clicking in the inventory panel
  - Cannot undress to backpacks or other worn or carried containers

+## License

+This is free and unencumbered software released into the public domain.

+See UNLICENSE file for more details.

 # Credit